• Scalar autonomous nonlinear first-order ODEs. Review of steady states and their stability; the slope fields and phase lines.

 5 solve problems relating to qualitative and quantitative information;

-6 make effective use of information technology skills such as online resources (Moodle), internet communication;
+6 make competent use of information technology skills such online resources (Moodle), internet communication;

 8 demonstrate an increased level of skill in numeracy and computation;